 Yes.
 This is the most common question, and a huge reason that labeling SDIRAs as “gold IRAs” is a disservice to everyday folks saving for retirement.
-A Self Directed IRA allows you to invest in alternative assets like precious metals as well as the more common stocks, bonds, mutual funds, and ETFs.
+A Self Directed IRA allows you to invest in alternative assets like precious metals as well as more common asset types.

 The only stipulation is that these have to be eligible for your IRA and your account provider has to offer these products.